jPaez-Farrell/JPaez-Farrell.github.io/_pages/research.md

 ## Unpublished (work in progress)
-### On the unimportance of commitment in two-sector New Keynesian models.
+### On the unimportance of commitment in two-sector New Keynesian models

 ### [Taylor rules, central bank preferences and inflation targeting](https://ideas.repec.org/p/shf/wpaper/2015023.html)